lociii/homeassistant-config/README.md

 ## Automations

-100% of my automations have been migrated to the [automations editor](automations.yaml).
+100% of my automations are using the [automations editor](automations.yaml) and the frontend defined helpers.

 ## Custom components - HACS